laurent22/joplin/readme/faq.md

 There is however an issue open about it, so pull requests are welcome: https://github.com/laurent22/joplin/issues/289

-## WebDAV synchronisation is not working
+## Why is my WebDAV host not working?

 ### "Forbidden" error in Strato